fact-project/shifthelper/README.md

 # FACT shift helper

-* Calls you via twilio if security limits are reached, data taking stopped or the QLA exceeds alert limits
+* Calls you on your phone if security limits are reached, data taking stopped or the QLA exceeds alert limits

 * Sends you messages and QLA plots via Telegram Messenger